ThDilos/Remove-Artificer-Stun/README.md

 I just add the lines into the main file and delete the hook right away lmao

 And last I wanted to add an option menu so you can toggle the function on and off\
-That took me another hour to trail and error, feels like Java aws JButton JPanel stuff all over again
+That took me another hour to trial and error, feels like Java aws JButton JPanel stuff all over again

-One thing that bothered me the longest is that, in the override initialize function, you must not include the auto-suggested initialize(base) stuff or something like that\
+One thing bothered me the longest is that, in the override initialize function, you must not include the auto-suggested initialize(base) stuff or something like that\
 This single line will literally wipe out all the other things you have.\
 Literally took me 30 minutes to debug this smh